Vanessa cardui – Linnaeus, 1758

 Painted lady butterflies have a visual system that resembles that of a honey bee.
-Adult V. cardui eyes contain ultraviolet, blue, and green photoreceptors.
-Unlike other butterflies, such as the monarch or red postman butterflies, painted ladies lack red receptors, which means that they are likely red-green colour-blind.
+Adult V. cardui eyes contain ultraviolet, blue, and green opsins.
+Unlike other butterflies, such as the monarch or red postman butterflies, painted ladies lack red receptors, which means that they are not sensitive to red light.
 Behavioral studies on the related species, Vanessa atalanta, have demonstrated that V. atalanta cannot discriminate yellow light from orange light or orange light from red light.

 Roosting behaviour and territory

 Groups of two to eight painted lady butterflies have been observed to fly in circles around each other for about one to five seconds before separating, symbolizing courtship.
 Groups of butterflies usually will not fly more than 4.5 m away from the starting point.
 To establish and defend their territories, adult males perch in the late afternoon in areas where females are most likely to appear.
 Once the male spots a female of the same species, he begins pursuit of her.
 If the foreign butterfly is a male, the original male will give chase, flying vertically for a few feet before returning to his perch.

 V. cardui establishes territories within areas sheltered by hedgerows.
 Vanessa cardui tend to inhabit sunny, brightly lit, open environments and are often attracted to open areas of flowers and clovers.
 Adults spend time in small depressions in the ground on overcast days.